ahmadaimandev/digital-nomad/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at [aimanzulbahari@gmail.com](mailto:aimanzulbahari@gmail.com).
+If you have any questions or suggestions, feel free to reach out to me at [my email](mailto:aimanzulbahari@gmail.com).

 ---